Martin Luther King Jr. Day of Service

-“We are pleased to place emphasis on working together in Baltimore communities in support of the holiday’s national mission to empower individuals, strengthen communities, bridge barriers, create solutions to social problems, and move us closer to Dr. King's vision of a ‘Beloved Community,' " say this year’s parent coordinators Laurie Haas and Jennifer Smith.
-"We have volunteer spots available in a variety of activities and are confident that they will all fill up as they have in past years."
+“We are excited this year to be able to be back together in person to continue to focus on working collaboratively in Baltimore communities in support of the holiday’s national mission to empower individuals, strengthen communities, bridge barriers, create solutions to social problems, and move us closer to Dr. King's vision of a ‘Beloved Community,' " say parent coordinators Jennifer Taylor and Jennifer Smith.
+"Baltimore communities need support now more than ever, and we have volunteer spots available in a variety of creative activities and are confident that they will all fill up as they have in past years."

 “We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”

 -Martin Luther King Jr